 a bi-monthly online magazine for radio communications hobbyists

-Here is what comes with the National Communications Magazine online subscription:
+Here is what comes with your National Communications Magazine online subscription:

-All you need to read NatCom online is a computer, or E-Reader of some sort.
+All you need to read NatCom online is a computer, tablet or E-Reader of some sort.

-Current issues are posted on the first day of the issue month (January, March, May, July, September and November)
+Current issues are posted on the first few days of the issue month (in January, March, May, July, September and November)